 If you have a group practice that includes front office administrative staff, you'll probably want to apply for one or more free "administrator" accounts.
 These accounts can examine the records of all therapists in a group practice, BUT they are prevented from viewing progress notes or treatment plans.
 (This keeps HIPAA happy!)
 These accounts also include a handy way of viewing the schedules of all therapists in a group practice side-by-side.
-Both daily and weekly schedules are displayed when they click the "Switch Doc" button.
 They can set or change appointments for any practitioner, and can deal with patient accounting, claims, etc. They also have the ability to collect fees from patients in the front office; these collected fees will be pre-entered when the therapist charts progress notes later.

 Another special (and free) account type is a "Clinical Supervisor" account.
 This account type is designed for a group practice that includes interns or others who, by law, must have their practice overseen by a fully licensed supervisor.
 This account type is quite similar to the "administrator" account described above: the major difference is that a supervisor has access to all information, including progress notes and treatment plans.